pytroll/pyresample/docs/source/plot.rst

 Displaying data quickly
 -----------------------
 Pyresample has some convenience functions for displaying data from a single channel.
-The function **plot.show_quicklook** shows a Basemap image of a dataset for a specified AreaDefinition.
-The function **plot.save_quicklook** saves the Basemap image directly to file.
+The function **plot.show_quicklook** shows a Cartopy generated image of a dataset for a specified AreaDefinition.
+The function **plot.save_quicklook** saves the Cartopy image directly to file.

 **Example usage:**